 Diminishes the appearance of acne scars

-Reduces large pores
+Reduces the appearance of large pores

 While some oil is important to maintaining healthy skin by keeping it soft and hydrated, some people do have excess oil production, and greasy skin.
 Overly large pores can also make skin texture look rough.
 Intradermal Botox, placed only in the specific areas of the face where the sebaceous glands are, helps control and reduce the amount of oil produced, as well as shrink pore size.